-Grades for Students Leaving School during the Semester
+604 Grades for Students leaving School During the Semester

-A student who formally leaves school during a semester by Leave of Absence or by Withdrawal will be given "W" grades in registered courses providing the deadline to withdraw from each course, as published in the Academic Calendar, has not passed.
-If the last day to withdraw from courses has passed, the instructor will record a final (non-W) letter grade.
-In case of extenuating circumstances the student's Dean may permit "W" grades to be recorded after the deadline has passed.
+A student who formally withdraws from the University during a semester will be given W grades in those courses in which they are registered, providing the published last date to withdraw from each course has not passed.
+When the last day to withdraw has passed, the instructor will record a final (non-W) letter grade.
+In case of special circumstances, the student's Dean may permit W grades to be recorded for any or all courses after the deadline has passed.